haskellweekly/haskellweekly/data/newsletter/issue-181.markdown

   > Our aim here will be to understand how Servant can take so many varied API descriptions and guide us to a corresponding implementation.

 - [Partial application using flip](https://jaspervdj.be/posts/2019-10-15-flip-partial-application.html) by Jasper Van der Jeugt
-  > I have been writing Haskell for a reasonable time now – I believe I am coming up on ten years – so sadly the frequency with which I discover delightful things about the language has decreased.
+  > I have been writing Haskell for a reasonable time now -- I believe I am coming up on ten years -- so sadly the frequency with which I discover delightful things about the language has decreased.

 - [Monads as Graphs](https://neilmitchell.blogspot.com/2019/10/monads-as-graphs.html) by Neil Mitchell
   > In the Build Systems a la Carte paper we described build systems in terms of the type class their dependencies could take.
 This post takes the other view point - trying to describe type classes by the graphs they permit.

 - [Ormolu: Announcing First Release](https://www.tweag.io/posts/2019-10-11-ormolu-first-release.html) by Mark Karpov and Utku Demir
   > We're happy to announce the first release of Ormolu, a formatter for Haskell source code.
-Some may remember our first post from a couple months ago where we disclosed our work on the Ormolu project --- but carefully called it “vaporware” then.
+Some may remember our first post from a couple months ago where we disclosed our work on the Ormolu project --- but carefully called it "vaporware" then.
 Times have changed; it's not anymore.

 - [Record Dot Syntax proposal](https://github.com/shayne-fletcher-da/ghc-proposals/blob/d0b0952971d5379d064ee2e9350f711ae42d65d0/proposals/0000-record-dot-syntax.md) by Neil Mitchell and Shayne Fletcher
   > We propose a new language extension `RecordDotSyntax` that provides syntactic sugar to make the features introduced in the `HasField` proposal more accessible, improving the user experience.